Sealgair138/travel_scotland_proj/pda_analysis_write_up.md

 		 Demographics such as age, familys with children, employment, marital 		status.

 		In order to ensure that my analysis can be replicated and shared.
 I 		will be uploading the project in its entirety to a git hub repository.
 I will also be saving the cleaning/analysis/visualisation aspects of 		the project on seperate .csv files.
+The code for cleaning and analysis 		will also be on Rmd files.

+**What potential data quality issues might this data have?**

+		 Potential data qaulity issues include, missing dates rendering entire 		rows useless.
+Numbers incorectly formatted.
+Missing data entirely such 		as NA's.
+There could be too much data requiring me to spend too much 		time filtering and cleaning data only to discover its not usefull.

+**What issues with bias might this data have?**

+	Possible date bias issues could include expenditure being skewed by the local population of urban areas.

+**Describe the structure of the data you have.**

+How are your data sets related to each other?

+	The data sets are all sourced from the scot gov statistics site.
+	The data sets also all share a feature code.
+All the data references Scottish tourism wether it be financial or footfall for an area.

+How will you combine them to carry out your analysis.

+	All the data sets have a feature code column, this will allow me to merge appropriate data together.
+They also all have a date range, with the feature code and dates i will be able to align data appropriately.